 Do you have a coffee shop to taste your coffees?

 We are currently in the process of planning and designing a new coffeehouse next door to our roastery to showcase all of our coffees and to give customers a space to get to know our baristas and roasting team.
-Tentatively, we are aiming for Fall 2018 for an opening date.
+Our timeline has been derailed a bit due to the COVID-19 pandemic, but we remain committed to the goal in the longterm.
 Sign up for our newsletter at the bottom of the page to stay in the loop!

 Can I visit/tour your roastery?

 Currently, our roastery is just a production facility with no retail component and varying hours of operation.
 We welcome anyone to come visit us, but please contact us in advance to make an appointment.

 Are you hiring?